BONSAMURAIS/hackathons/README.md

 Group members: Brandon, Stefano, **Tomas**

+### Correspondence tables

+This group aims at collecting and classifing existing correspondence tables and converting them in RDF format for entry into the database.
+[This](https://github.com/BONSAMURAIS/Correspondence-tables) is the link to the repository of the group and [this](https://bonsai.groups.io/g/hackathon2019/topic/30417494#141) the link to the discussion list dedicated to this topic.

+Deliverables:
+* Provide recommendations on dealing with 1-N, N-1, M-N situations
+* Convert the correspondence tables in RDF format for entry into the database.

+Group members: Michele, Mighuel, Brandon, Chris, Stefano, (...)

 ## Outputs

 In addition to the following, we intend to submit 1-2 scientific publications on the hackathon results after its conclusion.